infiniflow/infinity/docs/references/pysdk_api_reference.md

 res.table_names #["my_table"]
 ```

+---

 ## show_tables

 ```python
 Database.show_tables()
 ```

-Show the information of all tables in the database.
+Shows the information of all tables in the database.

 ### Returns